top of page

 Preparation

-1. Cut pineapple into wedges no thicker than an inch.
-Put in a large bowl with oil and mix together
+1. Cut the pineapple into wedges no thicker than 1 inch.
+Toss in a large bowl with the olive oil to coat.

-3. While pineapple is cooling, combine rice and 2 cups of water to a medium saucepan. bring to a boil, then reduce heat to low, cover, and simmer for 45 minutes or until rice is tender
+3. While the pineapple cools, combine the rice and 2 cups of water in a medium saucepan.
+Bring to a boil, then reduce heat to low, cover, and simmer until the rice is tender, about 45 minutes.

-4. Once pineapple is cool, chop into small chunk and combine with other salsa ingredients.
-Cover and refrigerate for at least 30 minutes to allow flavors to meld
+4. Once the pineapple is cool, chop into small chunks and toss with the remaining salsa ingredients.
+Cover and refrigerate for at least 30 minutes to allow the flavors to meld.

-5. In a separate medium saucepan, saute the onion until tender, about 5 minutes, and reduce heat to low.
-Add chili powder, garlic, oregano, sugar, and cumin, and continue to saute for 1 minute.
-Add 1/4 cup water and tomato paste and stir.
-Combine with cooked rice and add salt to taste.
+5. In a medium skillet over medium heat, heat the olive oil.
+Add the onion and cook, stirring occasionally, until softened, about 5 minutes.
+Reduce heat to low.
+Add the chili powder, garlic, oregano, sugar, and cumin and cook, stirring constantly, for 1 minute.
+Add the water and tomato paste and stir to combine.
+Fold into the cooked rice and season with salt.
 Remove from heat and keep warm.

-6. To make the BBQ beans, put the onion, tomato paste, garlic, chipotle peppers and adobo sauce, water, orange juice, brown sugar, molasses, and soy sauce in a food processor and run until a smooth sauce forms.
+6. Combine the onion, tomato paste, garlic, chipotle peppers and adobo sauce, water, orange juice, brown sugar, molasses, and soy sauce in a food processor and process until smooth.
 Pour into a medium saucepan over medium-low heat and fold in the beans.
-Simmer until everything is warm, about 5 to 10 minutes
+Simmer, stirring occasionally, until the beans are heated through, 5–10 minutes.

 Recent Posts